What is a planar transformer?

 The form factor of planar transformers offers several advantages, including:

 - Low profile – the windings are flat, allowing a shorter winding window.
-This can also mean the core can be designed for larger cross-sectional area and greater surface area on the top and bottom to facilitate removal of heat from the transformer.
+This can also mean the core can be designed for a larger cross-sectional area and greater surface area on the top and bottom to facilitate removal of heat from the transformer.

 - Excellent repeatability of construction – the PCB windings are very repeatable, which makes the parasitic effects such as leakage inductance and interwinding capacitance more predictable and repeatable.